googleapis/google-cloud-ruby/CI.md

 ## Local invocation and scripts

 The "command line front-end" for the CI system is a [Toys](https://github.com/dazuma/toys) script that knows how to kick off the different kinds of tests provided by each library.
 (The actual implementation of each test may be a combination of rake tasks and other tools.)
-The tool:
+The command line script:

 * Selects _target libraries_ to test, based on either command line arguments, the current directory, or an analysis of changes.
 * Selects _test types_ to run based on command line arguments.

 The tool is written in Ruby and runs on the current Ruby version and OS architecture.
-It performs the selected tests in the specified two-dimensional test matrix, logs the output, and prints a summary of failed tests at the end.
+It performs the selected tests in the specified two-dimensional test matrix of target libraries and test types, logs the output, and prints a summary of failed tests at the end.
 The implementation is in [.toys/ci.rb](.toys/ci.rb).

 ### Running the tool locally